demithetechie/100daysofcode/README.md

 # 100daysofcode

 I will be starting the 100 days of code challenge with Python.
-Updates will be placed here daily from 1st December...
+Updates will be placed here daily from 1st December.

+# Day 1 - Printing, Variables, Strings

+Challenge: Band Name Generator

+Important notes: Use \n for a newline

-# Day 1 - ???
+# Day 2 - ???